7-Day Luxury Itinerary for Niue

 Note that due to flights only arriving/departing from Niue on a Monday and a Friday, you will have to actually spend eight days in Niue to include your departure day.
-This Niue luxury 7-day itinerary is based on if you arrive in Niue on a Monday (local time), where some day-specific activities are mentioned, but be sure to move days around accordingly should you arrive on a Friday.
+This Niue luxury 7-day itinerary is based on if you arrive in Niue on a Friday (local time), where some day-specific activities are mentioned, but be sure to move days around accordingly should you arrive on another day of the week.

 Before we get into our 7-day luxury itinerary for Niue, be sure to bookmark The Luxury Travel Guide to Niue for more trip-planning advice.

 How to Get Around Niue in 7 Days

 Niue has very limited public transport – one taxi and some accommodations and tour operators providing transport.
 While it’s possible to do most of this 7-day luxury itinerary for Niue without a car, you will certainly need one for Day 7.
 For the sake of ease for your entire holiday, you might want to hire a car for the duration of your stay.
 Get advice on the matter in The Guide to Car Hire in Niue.
 Note that you will need a Niue Driver’s License from the Alofi Police Station.